Liverpool transfers: Lazio sign Reds youngster Adekanye | Goal.com

 Lazio have confirmed the signing of Liverpool youngster Bobby Adekanye after he decided against extending his contract on Merseyside.

-As reported by Goal in December 2018, Adekanye had informed the club that he planned to run down his existing deal and leave on a free transfer in the summer.
+As reported by Goal in December 2018, Adekanye had informed the club that he planned to run down his existing deal and leaving on a free transfer, with Lazio a potential destination.

-The 20-year-old forward would later publicly confirm his intentions in March 2019, revealing that injuries had curtailed his progress and that he'd made the decision to exit the Champions League winners.
+The 20-year-old forward would later publicly confirm his intentions in March 2019, revealing that injuries had curtailed his progress and that he'd made the decision to exit the Premier League club.

 "I expected that I would get a chance at Liverpool sooner.
 Before I came, we talked about it.
 They said that if I had a good first season, I had a good chance of joining the first team," he told Voetbalzone.nl.